GiG/recruitment-cases/qa-tests/README.md

 ## Results

-The results could be uploaded into a repository in Github and pass us the link.
+The results could be uploaded into a NEW and public repository in Github and include the link for us.

 Follow the indications in the email sent by HR too :)